Leaderboard

 2 points

-17. Perspective, it's all in one's perspective.
+Perspective, it's all in one's perspective.
 From the earth's surface, our moon appears not to rotate.
 But someone viewing the moon from the sun (ouch) would perceive the moon rotating 13.5 times per year, along an elliptical path while circling the earth, as explained in John's video.
 Those whose entire universe is comprised of two people (a loving match, indeed) are happy with a sample size of two, since it is the whole world.
 Those who also have a statistical background would prefer a larger sample size.
 Perspective changes one's reality.
-You will LOVE your Ollie, when you find it . . . you will use it to rotate all over this land.
+You will LOVE your Ollie, when you find it . . . you will use it to rotate all over this land.2 points

 1 point

-19. Bill: I also lost two of my "Hub Caps".
+Bill: I also lost two of my "Hub Caps".
 The grease caps should not be coming off.
 I spoke with the Service/Warranty Department at Dexter about grease caps.
 They are aware of the wimpy metal of some of their grease caps.
 They are stamped from sheet metal that is either .021” or .029” thick.
 The thinner ones have been known to come loose.
 I have the .021” and two of them fell off after my fourth annual bearing service effort.
 Recommendation from Jason E. is to replace them with a heaver metal grease cap.
 I looked at dozens of grease caps, often having to call the manufacturer to get the metal gauge.
 So if you have experienced this problem, below are two that I would consider using.
 The BrakeBest is .030" .027", and the NAPA is .032".
 16 FEB 2022: JPR UPDATE: Just got a follow-up E-mail from Reiley.
 They stated that the BrakeBest Select Trailer Parts Trailer Bearing Grease Cap thickness is .027".
-As such, if you have "loose caps", I would recommend the NAPA version.
+As such, if you have "loose caps", I would recommend the NAPA version.1 point

 1 point